oracle/truffleruby/doc/user/debugging.md

 ## More Information in Backtraces

-The goal is to match MRI's backtrace format as closely as possible.
-This sometimes means that an extra available information is not displayed.
+TruffleRuby tries to match MRI's backtrace format as closely as possible.
+This sometimes means that extra available information is not displayed.
 When debugging you may want to see this information.

 An option to show more information is `--backtraces-interleave-java=true`